billmclean/Julia_Lessons/markdown/lesson05.md

 ![Annotated plot](../resources/annotated_plot.png)

 We see effect of the keyword arguments `xlabel`, `ylabel`, `title` and `legend` on the output of the `plot` function.
+The code would work if you omitted the first line (`using Plots`) because `Plots` was loaded earlier in the same REPL session.
+However, this line is needed if you want to ensure the code will work in any future REPL session (when you might not have already loaded `Plots`).

 ## Multiple Plots